shrh18/Big-Data-News-Recommender/README.md

 - Zookeeper

 A service for managing Kafka brokers.
 Zookeeper has several functions:
-1. Store metadata about Kafka brokers, topics, and partitions and which broker is the leader of which partitions and which brokers are followers of which partitions.
+1. Store metadata about Kafka brokers, topics, and partitions which broker is the leader of which partitions, and which brokers are followers of which partitions.
 2. Coordinate partition leader election at start-up and reelection process in case of failure of one leader broker.
 3. Coordinate communications between Kafka brokers.